Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/troubleshooting.md

 This script resets those permissions to the Windows defaults, fixing the issue.

+## :material-update: Repair Windows Components

+This script will repair and replace any corrupt Windows components and system files.
+For general issues, this might be an easy fix.
+Note that no components of Atlas are reverted by using this script.

 ## :material-cog-outline: Set Services to Defaults

 This script goes through the [`8.
 Advanced Configuration\Services`](advanced-configuration.md#services) folder and sets the Atlas defaults for everything.
 Additionally, you have the option to restore a service backup.